Mechatronics EE/ME 345

 Homebrew texts and notes

-Partial texts (with fill-ins) I’m writing will be posted on the Electronics: an introduction (El) and the Dynamic Systems: an introduction (DS) pages.
 We’ll do the entire El text and the first four chapters of DS.

 Have a service such as that of the SMU Computer Resource Center print them in bulk for you (start with El for now).
 Whichever printing service you use, I recommend binding them such that pages can be replaced (e.g. three-ring bindable) in case there are major revisions to a section during the term.

-In either case, you are required to have a binder (or equivalent) with Electronics Lectures 01.01 – 01.03 ready to show by our second class to avoid a 10% deduction on your first quiz grade.
+In either case, you are required to have a binder (or equivalent) with Electronics Lectures 01.01 – 01.03 ready to show by our second class to avoid a 10% deduction on your first homework grade.
 (Or you can show me those lectures on your note-taking tablet, if that’s your preferred method.)

 Video pre-class lectures